Mai Chisamba

 Mai Chisamba (born Rebecca Tsirikirayi; 21 October 1952), is a Zimbabwean businesswoman and talk show host.

 Early life

 Chisamba was born in Bindura, Zimbabwe, in a family of seven.
 She attended Bindura Salvation Army Primary School before attending Usher Girls High in Matabeleland.
 Chisamba received teacher training at Howard Institute.

 Career

-Dr Rebecca Chisamba who is dubbed “The Queen of Talk” has helped scale local languages and Zimbabwean heritage to international heights.
-With more than 50 awards under her belt, among them the prestigious Honour of the Order of the Star of Zimbabwe (Silver) 2023, awarded to her by The President of the Republic of Zimbabwe His Excellency, Dr ED Mnangagwa.
-She has also won the Communicator of the year award.
-She has a trailblazing career that spans decades in various sectors.
-From education, television, radio, print media and entrepreneurship.
-An accomplished veteran broadcaster and a distinguished Dr of philanthropy who champions local causes.
-She is most known for executive producing and hosting Mai Chisamba Show, which tackles an array of socio-economic issues, advocates gender equality and upholds local languages and Zimbabwe’s progressive cultural values.
-In 2025 she was inducted into the National Excellence Hall of Fame as a media and broadcasting legend.
-This accolade celebrated her seismic influence and impact in storytelling in the media and broadcasting sphere.
+Dr. Rebecca Chisamba is a Zimbabwean media personality, broadcaster, and philanthropist.
+She has received numerous awards, including the Honour of the Order of the Star of Zimbabwe (Silver) in 2023, conferred by President Emmerson Mnangagwa.
+She has also been recognized as Communicator of the Year.

+Chisamba’s career spans several decades and includes work in education, television, radio, print media, and entrepreneurship.
+She is best known for executive producing and hosting the Mai Chisamba Show, which addresses social and economic issues, promotes gender equality, and highlights local languages and Zimbabwean cultural values.

+In 2025, she was inducted into the National Excellence Hall of Fame in recognition of her contributions to media and broadcasting.